Saturday, 30 September 2023

-In this post, we will discuss the difference between PermGen i.e Permanent Generation and Metaspace in java 8(feature).
+In this post, we will discuss the differences between PermGen (Permanent Generation) and Metaspace in Java.

 PermGen and Metaspace difference